FHIR Client for Retrieving and Posting FHIR Resources#

 pip install -r applications/ehr_query_llm/fhir/requirements.txt

-Build and install the application with dev_container
+Next, build and install the application with ./holohub

 Now, run the application which is installed in the install

-python install/bin/fhir/python/ --fhir_url <f_url> --auth_url <a_url> --uid <id> --secret <token>
+python install/bin/fhir/python/fhir_client.py --fhir_url <f_url> --auth_url <a_url> --uid <id> --secret <token>

-Test the Running Application¶
+Test the Running Application#

 .

-echo "Assuming venv already created with `python3 -m venv .testenv`"
+echo "Assuming venv already created with \`python3 -m venv .testenv\`"

 source .testenv/bin/activate